 The employment agreements for each of Earl E. Congdon and David S. Congdon provide for post-employment benefits that result from a change in control.
 In addition, David S. Congdon is entitled to receive post-employment benefits upon termination for any reason, except for death, termination by us for cause and termination by the executive for a reason not constituting "good reason."
-(A "change of control" does not constitute "good reason," but in the case of David S. Congdon's agreement, a fundamental disagreement with the Board following a change of control does constitute "good reason.")
-The employment agreements, including post-employment benefits, are described in more detail on page 30 of this proxy statement.
-Our employment agreement with the late John B. Yowell contained change of control and post-employment benefits substantially the same as those of David S. Congdon, except events constituting "good reason" in the definition in Mr. Yowell's agreement excluded a fundamental disagreement with the Board following a change of control.
+A "change of control" does not constitute "good reason," but in the case of David S. Congdon's agreement, a fundamental disagreement with the Board following a change of control does constitute "good reason."
+The employment agreements, including post-employment benefits, are described in more detail on page 28 of this proxy statement.

-The Old Dominion Freight Line, Inc. Change of Control Severance Plan for Key Executives has been in place since 2005, but was amended and restated effective January 1, 2009 to comply with Section 409A of the Code.
-The plan provides for post-employment benefits that result from a change in control to eligible key executives, including three named executive officers: J. Wes Frye, Greg C. Gantt and Joel B. McCarty, Jr. The benefits provided by this plan are described in more detail on page 33 of this proxy statement.
+The Old Dominion Freight Line, Inc. Change of Control Severance Plan for Key Executives, as amended, provides for post-employment benefits that result from a change in control to eligible key executives, including three named executive officers: Greg C. Gantt, J. Wes Frye and Joel B. McCarty, Jr. The benefits provided by this plan are described in more detail on page 30 of this proxy statement.

 We believe that the employment agreements and the Change of Control Severance Plan for Key Executives provide a reasonable level of protection to our named executive officers in the event we experience a change of control.
-We also believe the post-employment benefits provided in the employment agreement for David S. Congdon is an effective incentive for retaining this key executive officer, who we believe is critical to our continued success.
+We also believe the post-employment benefits provided in the employment agreement for

+David S. Congdon are an effective incentive for retaining this key executive officer, who we believe is critical to our continued success.